iionly/Elgg_1.8_gifts/gifts/README.txt

 Changelog:

+v1.8.3 2014-09-28 (by iionly)
+    + Layout rework of gift pages (especially adding of breadcrumps and changing title section) to better blend in with the other Elgg pages,
+    + "No gifts found." text output if no gifts were found in the context of the pages / widgets,
+    + Fix of deprecation issues and replacement of private Elgg API functions if possible,
+    + Some general code cleanup.

 v1.8.2 2014-01-19 (by iionly)
     + catch the situation when gift entries sent or received by deleted users are to be displayed on the gift plugin's pages, the activity page or within gift widgets.